-Users guide#
+Users guide

-You can use the iact-estimator-cfg command-line tool
+You can use the Get the default config file command-line tool

 to get the following example configuration file,